 NARITA 7 (also known as KABANA 6 H or Kiwangazi or M9), released in 2010, was the first improved matooke to have emerged from the NARO/IITA banana breeding program - the name acknowledging the years of joint effort (Tushemereirwe et al., 2014).
-Other cultivars, released between 2013 and 2019 (KABANA 7H and NAROBan 1-5), have the same agronomic traits as KABANA 5, but with incrementally greater consumer acceptability ratings - cooking and eating quality being considered a major constraint to wider adoption of improved matooke.
+Other cultivars, released between 2013 and 2019 (KABANA 7H and NAROBan 1 - 5), have the same agronomic traits as KABANA 5, but with incrementally greater consumer acceptability ratings - cooking and eating quality being considered a major constraint to wider adoption of improved matooke.
 A further batch of NARITA cultivars (NARITA 4, 17, 18, 22, 24) is currently under final evaluation, having shown the best results from a group of 25 cultivars developed by the breeding program (Tushemereirwe et al., 2014).

 Given the immense challenges in working with banana using conventional breeding efforts, scientists have turned to the tools of genetic modification (GM) to try and introduce desirable traits.
-Target traits for GM banana research at NARL include addressing otherwise elusive disease resistance traits (e.g. BXW resistance) and pro-vitamin A content as an additional strategy for addressing micronutrient deficiency.
-Biosafety laws in Uganda have, to date, prevented official release of GM crops in the country.
+Target traits for GM banana research at the National Agricultural Research Laboratories (NARL) include addressing otherwise elusive disease resistance traits (e.g. BXW resistance) and provitamin A content as an additional strategy for addressing micronutrient deficiency.
+Biosafety laws in Uganda have, to date, prevented the official release of GM crops in the country.

-The full list of banana references used in this analysis is included in Appendix G. We use UNOMA DNA fingerprinting data to estimate the reach of the banana breeding activities of IITA.
+The full list of banana references used in this analysis is included in Appendix F and summarized in Table 5.
+We use UNOMA DNA fingerprinting data to estimate the reach of the banana breeding activities of IITA.